TheAssassin/libreverse/README.md

 Originally, this repository was meant to be a collection of 3D models only.
 The majority was designed for 3D printing, using appropriate [design guidelines](design-guidelines.md).
 However, the website generator quickly turned out to be usable as a general-purpose self-hosted solution.

 Therefore, the original models are now available in [libreverse-models](https://github.com/TheAssassin/libreverse-models).

+## Licensing

+There is some third-party code contained in this repository.
+This code is copyright by their respective authors.

+All remaining files in this repository are licensed under the terms of the MIT license.
+Please see [LICENSE.txt](LICENSE.txt) for more information.